inventhouse/rascal-game/README.md

 Setup
 -----
-Start with a standard 52-card deck (jokers are not used), separate high red cards (J,Q,K,A ♦️/♥️); these can be used as the "life counter" by assigning 1-4 to J-A (1+2+3+4 = 10 x 2 suits = 20 life), turning them face-down when points are lost and face-up when they are restored or to "make change" as needed.
+Start with a standard 52-card deck (jokers are not used), separate high red cards (J,Q,K,A ♦️/♥️); these can be used as the "life counter" by assigning 1-4 to J-A (1+2+3+4 = 10 x 2 suits = 20 life.)

 When damage is taken turn the appropriate value of life points face down; when life points are restored, turn that value back face-up.
+"Make change" as needed.

 Life points can never go above 20; if they ever go below one, the game is lost.

 Thoroughly shuffle remaining cards (2-A ♣️/♠️, 2-10 ♦️/♥️); this will be the "dungeon" where:
-- Black cards (♣️/♠️) are monsters and do damage equal to their value (2-A = 2-14).
+- ♣️/♠️ are monsters and do damage equal to their value (2-A = 2-14).
-- Diamonds (♦️) are shields which prevent damage based on their value, but degrade a point with each use.
+- ♦️ are shields which prevent damage based on their value, but degrade a point with each use.
 You can have only one shield equipped a time.
-- Hearts (♥️) are healing potions and restore life points up to their value, up to the starting life of 20, but only one potion per round ("room") is effective.
+- ♥️ are healing potions and restore life points up to their value, up to the starting life of 20, but only one potion per round ("room") is effective.

 Layout is up to you and/or the space you are playing; you will need to have a place for the dungeon deck face-down, your life counter, four room cards face-up, a discard pile, an equipped shield stack, and an inventory item.
 Here is one example: